It Is Not Your Fault You Retired When the Stock Market is High and Interest Rates are Low

+You just retired.
 Along with a great career, you have built up a substantial 401(k) balance.
 It took a while, but you got the hang of investing in equities: never comfortable with the ups and downs, but always focusing on long-term growth.

-However, now you need income, not growth.
+However, now you need retirement income, not growth.
 Over the years you owned some bonds with mixed success.
 Moreover, unlike your foray into equity investment, this time you cannot afford on-the-job training.
-You need the income now.
+You need the retirement income now.
 Plus, you have less time to recover from any mistakes.

-You’re unsure now whether you can get the income you need from yours, as many employers have yet to adapt to the new rule, and still steer their employees’ 401(k) choices toward stock funds to grow their accounts, rather than bonds funds to distribute the accounts.
+You’re unsure now whether you can get the income you need from yours, as many employers never adapted to the new rule, and still steer their employees’ 401(k) choices toward stock funds to grow their accounts, rather than bonds funds to distribute the accounts.

-Moreover, today, with the ten-year U.S. Treasury Bond yielding just 1.6%, bonds hardly seem to be the place to go for income, even though, so far this year, they have provided investors with decent total returns.
-(For example, the Barclays Aggregate Bond Index is up 5.6% for the year.)
+Moreover, today, with the ten-year U.S. Treasury Bond yielding just 2.0%, bonds hardly seem to be the place to go for income, even though, so far this year, they have provided investors with decent total returns.
+(For example, the Barclays Aggregate Bond Index is up 6.0% for the year.)
 Total return combines the interest rate with the bond’s change in price: bonds go up in price when interest rates fall.

 Diving into the stock market